Women in the Electrical Trade Talk Shop

 “It’s challenging mentally and physically, but it’s also rewarding,” she said.
 “Just don’t be afraid to ask questions or ask for help.”

 Are you interested in a career in the electrical industry?
-Check out Van Meter’s careers page for job openings, follow Van Meter on social media to learn about upcoming career fairs or email recruiting to ask about opportunities.
+We want to support your dream!
+Apply for our $2,000 Spark Your Success Scholarship, or check out Van Meter’s careers page for job openings.
+Follow Van Meter on social media to learn about upcoming career fairs, or email [email protected] to ask about opportunities.